fakerybakery/hf-tools/README.md

 Only tested on Chrome, might or might not work on Firefox.

 Coming soon to the Chrome Web Store.
+For now, you can install it manually:

+1. Clone this repository
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked" and select this directory

 ## Features